machinlenin/seminarios/README.md

 This repository will hopefully centralize all materials, slides, pdfs and code shared and learned at the Machine Learning Seminar.
 The seminar is currently hosted in the [Instituto de Calculo de Buenos Aires](www.ic.fcen.uba.ar), located in the [Facultad de Ciencias Exactas y Naturales (UBA)](https://exactas.uba.ar/).
 We are open to other hosts if possible!

+### Content ownership

+All of the content herein is not owned nor authored by MachinLenin or the UBA.
+The owners of the material are described/stated within the material itself.
+This content is shown here under fair use, for nonprofit educational purposes.
+It might contain copyrighted material the use of which might have not always been specifically authorized by the copyright owner.

+Some of the content and/or material was uploaded by us to a public Google Drive Folder as a mean of providing access to this material.
+Still, this does not modify/alter owner/authorship of that content.
+You can find some of these works [in here.](https://drive.google.com/drive/folders/1vg-sN1jVUC58D7_MzsBTSzcaqfHsi4bH?usp=sharing
+)
 ## Seminars (2019)

 | Theme         | Date          | Author | Material |